arinbasu/Using-Authorea-with-Github/coa5da3r6bg.md

-In the causal pie model,
+In the causal pie models, each